intake/intake/docs/source/tools.rst

     --no-flatten
     -a ADDRESS, --address ADDRESS
-                          address to use as a host, defaults to the address in the configuration file, if provide otherwise localhost
+                          address to use as a host, defaults to the address in the configuration file, if provided otherwise localhost
     usage: intake-server [-h] [-p PORT] [--list-entries] [--sys-exit-on-sigterm] [--flatten] [--no-flatten] [-a ADDRESS]
                  FILE [FILE ...]